amg0/plugin-jeeksenia/docs/fr_FR/index.md

 after installation, the device appear on your dashboard this way
 ![ipxdevice](../images/kseniadevice.png)

-Clicking on the "Get events" dashboard button, shows a list of the alarm recent events in the modale dialog box
+Clicking on the "Show events" dashboard button, shows a list of the alarm recent events in the modale dialog box
 ![events](../images/events.png)